joom/cpp-coq-ffi/README.md

 A primitive set data structure for Coq, using `std::set` from C++.

-It currently has bugs, I'm working on it, this is only meant to be an experiment.
+The example returns the right result but it may have other bugs.
+This is only meant to be an experiment.

 You can compile it by `make cpp`, and run `./prog`.